ginoecb/python_book_project/readme.md

 *bookFoldingAssistant.py* is used for Book Folding Art projects.
 With this program, you can generate instructions for any image you would like to use.
 Simply place a black and white image of the design you would like to fold into the book into the same directory as *bookFoldingAssistant.py*, take the required measurements listed below, and run the program.
+You will now have instructions for the lengths of the page which should be cut and folded to produce your desired design.

 Run this with
 ```